mui/toolpad/docs/getting-started.md

    ![Release](./images/release.png)

 1. You just created a versioned release of your application.
 Click the "deploy" button to host this version under the production url of your page.
-Navigate to the MUI Studio home to get an overview of your application and click the "open" button on the application you just deployed.
+Navigate to the MUI Toolpad home to get an overview of your application and click the "open" button on the application you just deployed.
 You'll be presented with an overview of the pages available in this application.
 Click on a page to see the production version of the application.

    Now, go back to editing your application and change the binding of the Typography component to `` `Goodbye ${state.nameInput.value}!` ``.
 Create another release.
 After you've verified that the pages in this release are working correctly, click "deploy" to make this release the prodiction version of your application.